mdgrs-mei/PowerShellRun/README.md

 </div>

-The underlying fuzzy selector in *PowerShellRun* is accesible with the following commands.
+The underlying fuzzy selector in *PowerShellRun* is accessible with the following commands.

 ## Invoke-PSRunSelector